-Affective engagement did contribute significantly to reading enjoyment
+Affective engagement and reading enjoyment

 - Children are generally engaged by their favourite characters and topics that are interesting or familiar or relevant to their lives. - Additionally, many pupils commented they liked the quirky drawing and the snoring sounds in the books.